 Karlovy Vary is the Czech Republic’s most visited spa resort, though probably not as glamorous and famous as it once was in the middle of the 14th century.
-The city was discovered by Charles IV while he was hunting deer, and later in 1522 Dr Payer of Loket set out the properties of the waters in a medical treatise, and their fame began to spread.
-By the end of the 16th century there were more than 200 spa buildings, but the town’s present appearance dates mainly from the 19th century.
+Charles IV discovered the city while he was hunting deer, and later in 1522, Dr Payer of Loket set out the properties of the waters in a medical treatise, and their fame began to spread.
+By the end of the 16th century, there were more than 200 spa buildings, but the town’s present appearance dates mainly from the 19th century.

 The Mill Colonnade became the most famous colonnade in Karlovy Vary in the 19th century, this being designed by Josef Zítek, who designed the building of the National Theatre in Prague.
 Two famous Viennese architects, Ferdinand Fellner and Hermann Helmer, made a significant mark on the architecture of the city, their best known building being the luxury Grandhotel Pupp.

 Today the city is admired by tens of thousands of visitors every year, by patients undergoing treatment in the local spa houses, by holidaymakers on relaxation and wellness programmes, but mostly by independent day-trippers.
 Most day-visitors stroll around the main colonnade and sip on allegedly health-restoring sulphuric compounds from ceramic drinking cups, do souvenir shopping, taste local waffles, and do some swimming or take a massage at a hotel’s private spa, which allows non-guest visitors.
 Needless to say, Karlovy Vary is not very welcoming to walk-in guests looking for special treatments; these services are readily available but require bookings.